How to Make Banana Bread Recipe in 12 Easy Steps

 How to Make Kunun Tamba (Yadda Ake Kunun Tamba)

 Kunun Tamba is usually called Finger Millet Porridge in English.
-It is made using finger millet (Eleusine coracana L.) which is an important millet grown extensively in various regions of India and Africa, constitutes a staple food for a large segment of the...
+It is made using finger millet (Eleusine coracana L.) which is an important millet grown extensively in various regions of India and Africa and constitutes a staple food for a large segment of the...

 Sponge cake (or yellow cake) is a soft, spongy, and delicious cake with a brownish outer surface and a whitish inner surface.
-This is made with lots of egg, sugar, and flour and I’ll be telling you how to make sponge cake recipe.
-Ingredients 1 cup of flour3...
+This is made with lots of eggs, sugar, and flour, and I’ll be walking you through the sponge cake recipe.
+Equipment for Making Sponge Cake...

 How to Prepare Tuwon Alabo (Cassava Swallow)